Close

 What the AI Era Actually Changes About Incident Response

 "The security question isn’t just, is the AI safe?" he said.
 "It’s if this AI makes a bad decision, who owns it?
-And right now that question often gets unanswered."
+And right now that question often goes unanswered."

-BreachRx’s Rex AI is essentially purpose-built for this environment.
-It is not a general-purpose AI tool applied to incident response -- it is a generative AI engine built specifically for the fog-of-war conditions that incident responders actually work in.
+BreachRx’s Rex AI is purpose-built for this environment.
+It is not a general-purpose AI tool applied to incident response – it is a generative AI engine built for the fog-of-war conditions that incident responders work in.
 Time pressure, incomplete information, regulatory deadlines, and cross-functional coordination all at once.
 Rex AI gives responders accurate, real-time direction based on the specific facts of the incident rather than generic summaries.

 The Mobile Command feature addresses a related reality: a lot of incident response happens when executives are not at their desks.
 Garcia mentioned being contacted while boarding a flight during a serious incident.
-Mobile Command would have made that situation significantly more manageable.
+In that moment, Mobile Command would have made the response far more manageable by giving him secure access to the latest facts, pending decisions, assigned actions, and executive updates from his phone.
+Rather than relying on fragmented calls or delayed follow-up, he could have stayed connected to the response team and helped move critical decisions forward in real time.

 Garcia closed with a pretty direct piece of advice for security leaders who are still speaking to boards in technical language.
-Boards, in his view, do not need to understand firewall architecture.
+Boards do not need to understand firewall architecture.
 They need to understand what the organization is protecting, what could go wrong, what it would cost, and what is being done about it.

 "Confidence comes from clarity," he said.
-"Not from telling them everything’s gonna be fine."
+"Not from telling them everything’s going to be fine."

-BreachRx is, at its core, a platform for making sure that bet stays justified.
+BreachRx is a platform for making sure that bet stays justified.
 The 2026 Fortress Cybersecurity Award recognizes exactly that kind of sustained, unglamorous discipline.
 Garcia put it well at the top of our conversation: he would rather win an award for what was built than for what happened to them.
 That is probably the right way to think about security excellence in general.

 Enjoying insights from industry leaders?
 Subscribe to The Winners’ Circle podcast on your favorite podcast player and never miss an episode.
 Listen and subscribe at bintelligence.com/podcast.